sophiewarnes/sophiewarnes.github.io/Training/SWCIJ2018.md

 });
 ```

-If you are completely new to HTML, the // in the code snippet are a comment, which tells the browser to ignore whatever comes after it.
-It's really useful for leaving notes for yourself!
+> <strong>New to HTML?</strong> The forward slashes you see `//` in the code snippet are a comment, which tells the browser to ignore whatever comes after it.
+It's really useful for leaving notes for yourself so you can remember what does what.

 It's hard to remember exactly what the configuration options are, so there is some very handy [Highcharts API reference documentation](http://api.highcharts.com/highcharts) you can use.